ruyrybeyro/chrootvpn/README.md

 . if having DNS issues in Debian/Ubuntu/Parrot right at the start of the install, reboot and (re)start installation;

 .
-If after login, the web Mobile Portal is asking to install software, most of the time, either CShell daemon is not up, or firefox policy was not installed or Firefox is a snap. do ./vpn.sh start *and* visit https://localhost:14186/id
+If after login, the web Mobile Portal is asking to install software, most of the time, either CShell daemon is not up, or firefox policy was not installed or Firefox is a snap. do vpn.sh start *and* visit https://localhost:14186/id

 .
 Linux rolling releases distributions have to be fully up to date before installing any new packages.
 Bad things can happen and will happen running this script if packages are outdated;

 .
-At least Arch after kernel(?) updates seems to ocasionally need a reboot for the VPN to work.
+At least Arch after kernel(?) updates seems to ocasionally need a reboot for the VPN to work;

+.
+If having the error "Check Point Deployment Shell internal error" run vpn.sh uninstall *and* install again with vpn.sh -i

 SCREENS
 =======